RedRouge1/DraftAssets/Pokemon/gen9/NatDex/SV-DLC2/README.md

 ## Inconsistences
 All sprites are the Pokémon SV sprites listed on the page with the following exceptions due to non existent sprites when compared to Showdowns name scheme:
-I potentially intend to add alternatives either from home or some other sprite set at some point for some of these.
+Potentially intend to add alternatives either from home or some other sprite set at some point for some of these.

 *original sprite -> replacement sprite*
 - Pikachu